pateldivyam26/Electives-Selection-Portal/README.md

 The Electives Selection Portal offers the following features:

 - **Customized Course Display:**
-  - Displays a list of courses based on student information such as branch, domain, semester, and completed credits.
+  - Displays a list of courses based on student information such as branch, domain, and completed credits.
   - Shows courses that are eligible for the student based on their input.

 - **Basic Course Information:**
-  - Provides basic information about each course, including details such as course name, level of the course, and number of credits.
+  - Provides basic information about each course, including details such as course name, level of the course, number of credits and professor names who have taught the course in the past two years.
   - Offers a clear overview of the course content and requirements.

 - **Syllabus PDF Link:**